 Once free of the case, there are two additional screws holding the PCB to the mechanism which can be removed so you can flip the PCB upside down to access the capacitors.

-The replacement caps needed differ according to the machine the mechanism comes from, and are given below (note the swapping of values between C318 and C324 on the grey +2 mechanisms):
+The replacement caps needed differ according to the machine the mechanism comes from, and are given below (note the swapping of values between C318 and C324 on the grey +2 mechanisms).
+Voltage ratings given are minimum values.

 UK Grey +2 Main PCB Z70700 Issue 1 (Tape PCB: Timex 377 211002)